Introduction to Thermal Metal Spraying

 The operator should be trained on the equipment and the process for the metal spray coatings.

-Equipment manufacturers conduct training on equipment and an introduction to the process.
-Trade testing on sample pieces, followed by adhesion checks, is usually conducted prior to the commencement of the works to ensure the metal sprayer is competent in the application process.
+Equipment manufacturers conduct training on equipment and provide an introduction to the process.
+Trade testing on sample pieces, followed by adhesion checks, is typically performed before the commencement of the work to ensure the metal sprayer is competent in the application process.

 Applicator Trade Tests